 Bánh giò can be found in almost all residential areas and markets in Hanoi.
 It is common to see the image of bánh giò inside a small white styrofoam box that is used to keep the dish warm.
 What can be better than rubbing your hands and enjoying bánh giò at a small corner of Hanoi while the bitter wind is blowing outside on winter days?
-The warmth and the subtle fragrance of rice mingling with banana leaves that exude from the cake is simply irresistible.
+The warmth and the subtle fragrance of rice mingling with banana leaves that exude from the cake are simply irresistible.
 Bánh giò is at its best when served hot, and since the cake filling is already well seasoned, it can be enjoyed without any toppings.
-However, pickled cucumber, giò lụa (pork roll) and a few drops of chili sauce sometimes can be added for a more pungent taste.
+However, pickled cucumber, giò lụa (pork roll), and a few drops of chili sauce sometimes can be added for a more pungent taste.

 BOOK A FOOD TOUR now so you can try Bánh giò with us as travel companions 💙

 If you haven’t had plan to travel in Hanoi yet, follow these instructions to make yourself a delicious portion of Bánh giò at home: